APNewsBreak: 80,000 people died of flu last winter in US

 And how bad is it going to be?
 So far, the flu that's been detected is a milder strain, and early signs are that the vaccine is shaping up to be a good match, Jernigan said.

+The makeup of the vaccine has been changed this year to try to better protect against expected strains.

-"We don't know what's going to happen, but we're seeing more encouraging signs than we were early last year," he said.
+"We don't know what's going to happen, but we're seeing more encouraging signs than we were early last year," Jernigan said.

 The Associated Press Health & Science Department receives support from the Howard Hughes Medical Institute's Department of Science Education.
 The AP is solely responsible for all content.